 Less dangerous reactions are just as strange with the most common symptoms manifesting as various forms of digestive distress with or without rash/hives/itching.
 What may seem like discomfort to something that simply didn’t sit well from last night’s dinner or a stomach bug may actually be an allergic reaction; this is one of the many reasons why alpha-gal syndrome tends to get misdiagnosed.
 The biggest danger of misdiagnoses when reactions are minor is that symptoms can suddenly take a turn for the worse after years of being little more than digestive upsets.
 Incorrect treatments also mean people continue to suffer needlessly.

-5. Myth: Alpha gal syndrome goes away with time.
+5. Myth: Alpha gal syndrome will go away with time.

 Reality: Unfortunately, this is not always the case.

 While there have been reports of patients recovering, some do not.
 Those who have recovered usually do so by avoiding further tick bites and exposure to alpha-gal containing products, but this is by no means a guarantee that the condition will go into remission.
 Those who do experience remission may find themselves suddenly reactive again in the future, either after a fresh tick bite, or seemingly at random and there is no long-term data available yet to predict the outcome decades down the road.

 Due to the unique nature of this allergy, conventional allergy shots are not yet considered an option, and no real treatment beyond avoidance has been found to date.
 With the absence of a treatment, the only way to minimize reactions is to work on the formation of habits that’ll help avoid putting yourself into situations where a reaction may be likely.
 From avoidance of mammal products to a heightened awareness of tick-populated areas and how best to minimize the risk of exposure, the condition can ultimately be managed, but it’s not by any means something easy to accomplish.
 Fitfunner can help with the development of these habits.